mehulagg/gitlab/doc/user/project/static_site_editor/index.md

 ### Use the Static Site Editor to edit your content

+> - Support for modifying the default merge request title and description [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/216861) in GitLab 13.5.

 For instance, suppose you are a recently hired technical writer at a large company and a new feature has been added to the company product.